‘What is the legal authority?’: Jen Psaki questioned Trump’s Syria strikes in 2017 tweet

 Other conservative and anti-war commentators quickly picked up the cudgel, some using Ms. Psaki’s own tics as press secretary to needle her.

-“This is what circling back is I guess?”
-Wrote one Twitter user, while another parodied some of Ms. Psaki’s replies to economic questions.
+“This is what circling back is I guess?” wrote one Twitter user, while another parodied some of Ms. Psaki’s replies to economic questions.

 “First and foremost, the first pilot who launched the airstrike is a non-white trans woman,” snarked @JoeySalander.